Raise is a charitable movement encouraging students to adopt a positive approach towards deliberate, effective giving.

 At Raise, our mission is to encourage students to adopt a positive, deliberate approach towards giving.
 As such, we focus on ensuring that each student who chooses to join can engage meaningfully with the impact of their donation.
 The primary role of the Summer Party is to facilitate this engagement, as an enjoyable opportunity to come together as a community and celebrate our collective impact.
 However, it is not the most important element of what we do, nor the purpose of donating.

 The Summer Party is a chance for us to come together and celebrate our collective impact, as well as the end of the academic year.
 Crucially, 100% of the money students donate goes directly to charity – none of it is used to fund the party.
-As such, we invite students to make an optional contribution of £10 per head, separate to their donation, to cover the costs of the event (which are generously subsidised by our sponsors).
-Importantly, everyone will be very welcome to join, whether or not they feel able to make this contribution.

 There will be music, food, drinks (alcoholic and non-alcoholic) and live entertainment, contributing to the atmosphere of celebration you’ll experience with the rest of the Raise community.
 It’s a fantastic chance to reflect on the impact of our donations and many of those who’ve attended elsewhere in recent years have described it as a real highlight!

-Naturally, we are aware that the COVID-19 pandemic may affect the ways in which we can come together over the course of this year, and we are keeping a close eye at the local and national guidance at every stage.
+Naturally, we are aware that the COVID-19 pandemic may affect the ways in which we can come together over the course of this year, and we are keeping a close eye on the local and national guidance at every stage.
 However, even if we are not able to come together as an entire community, this will not stop us from marking the end of the year in true Raise style.
 Whether in smaller groups or all together, we aim to create a meaningful and enjoyable format to bring the community together and celebrate our collective impact under these different circumstances.